kbaggen/Cheapfathers-Bubble-Logger/README.md

 # Cheapfathers-Bubble-logger!
 A ferment Logger/controller, measuring "Temperature and Sound detection of CO2 bubbles" for NodeMCU (ESP8266).
-The software give an indicative SG estrimate based on S-airlock is used with a precise set amount of water and under normal Atmospheric pressure (1010-1020 hPa)!
+The software give an indicative SG estrimate based on S-airlock is used with a precise amount of water (4 ml)!

 ### Introduction
 This project measure:
 1. the Sound-bubbles as CO2 escape the fermenter by a digital Sound Sensor Detecting Module LM393
 2. Temperature by ds18b20 and offset correction!
+3. SG is calculated from complex model taking pressure and temperatur into account.
-3. One channel Relay to control a heat source.
+4. One channel Relay to control a heat source.
-(I used the cold shed or cold utility floor as cooling, and hence, only need a heat source)
+(I used the cold sheed or cold utility floor as cooling, and hence, only need a heat source)

 Hence, we simply make use of the "Big Blops" coming from airlock during fermentation.
 Ever tried to put you ear near to the airlock?
 You be surprised how loud the sound is and this is what we measure!

-As frontend "Ubidots for Education" is used!
+As frontend "Ubidots for Education" or "Ubidots STERM" is used!

 ### Purpose
 Knowing the yeast activity though CO2 bubble measurements over time including the start of decline, we can better foresee when the SG is close to FG, and better make decision on dry-hopping, temperature changes, etc.!